Randall Miller: OSHA

-Higher Grounds controversy
+Higher Grounds controversy, probation, and expungement

 In 2019, Miller directed a film entitled Higher Grounds in Serbia, London, and Colombia, during his probation.
 After being made aware of this early in 2020, the Jones family alerted Georgia's district attorney's office that Miller was directing a film, in apparent violation of his probation.
 Former Georgia Assistant District Attorney John Johnson said that Miller had violated the terms of his probation and requested a warrant for his arrest.

 Miller and his attorneys have said that they believed that he was allowed to direct a film, so long as he was not responsible for safety.
 Miller said that the first assistant director, Jason Allen, was designated as the person in charge of safety.

 At the hearing, the defense called several witnesses, including Miller's California parole officer, his sister, and his father-in-law, who each testified that was also their understanding.
 Miller also testified that that was how he understood the term.
 Attorney Mike Smith had told the film crew of Higher Grounds that Miller was able to direct as long as he did not oversee safety, with the film's first assistant director reportedly tasked with safety compliance; however, Johnson noted that Smith likely has a conflict of interest as he is also the movie's executive producer.

 A hearing was held on February 17, 2021, in which Miller said that he "misunderstood" the wording of the probation agreement, in particular claiming ambiguity over whether the phrase "responsibility for safety in any film production" allowed him to work as a director provided he did not have authority in safety compliance.
 At the close of the hearing, Judge Anthony L. Harrison ruled that Miller had not knowingly broken his probation, but said that the agreement should be understood to forbid him from directing any more films for the duration of his sentence.

+On March 15, 2025, after completing his probation period, a court order wiped the involuntary manslaughter conviction from his record.
+The Georgia "First Offender Act" enables certain first-time offenders to have their criminal record expunged.